 12. Go Skiing at Whistler-Blackcomb

-The Whistler-Blackcomb Ski Resort is the biggest in North America and one you’ll want to visit.
+The Whistler-Blackcomb Ski Resort is one of the biggest ski resorts in North America and one you’ll want to visit.
 If you are an avid skier or snowboarder, you should visit this Pacific Northwest travel destination during winter.
 You’ll also love the drive from Vancouver to Whistler, which is one of the most scenic ones I’ve ever been on.

-It is a great town with plenty of things to do when you plan a weekend trip to Whistler.
+It’s a fun town with plenty of things to do when you plan a weekend trip to Whistler.
 The main skiing attraction is the Peak-2-Peak gondolas that connect Whistler and Blackcomb’s neighboring mountains (where this resort gets its name).
 If skiing isn’t your thing, you’ll love exploring the many shops, restaurants, bars, and cafes in the village instead.